ChangeClothes/ios/README.md

 ### Demo To Do Items

-- Randy (overall Designer)
+- Randy
-  - [ ] Notification with Layer
+  - [ ] update icons
-  - Messaging
+  - Profile
-    - [ ] notificiatons
+    - [ ] placeholders
-  - Tab Bar
+    - [ ] swipe left to go to previous picture, right to go to next picture, and then there needs to be a way to return to the main profile
-    - [ ] indicate wich view is selected on nav bar
+    - [ ] remove client name
+    - [ ] make buttons able to be tinted so they're obviously clickable
+    - [ ] general design (not color choices, just layout)

+- Matt
+  - [ ] Profile Picture Upload: Get Off Main Thread
   - [ ] Splash Page
   - [ ] Icon

-- Matt
-  - Profile
-    - [ ] picture collection view
-  - Client List
-    - [ ] letters on right side
-  - Settings
-    - [ ] change to alert action
-  - Tab Bar
-    - [ ] Avatar for stylist + client in middle of nav bar
-    - [ ] change avatar by clicking photo
+  - Color Scheme for All Pages + Navbar
-  - [ ] Responsiveness / Screen size
+    - [ ] Design

 - Morgan
-  - Messaging
+  - Notification
-    - [ ] Get rid of placeholder text
+    - [ ] app starts and notification background exists; hide it
-    - [ ] Fix tab bar shown behind message text
-  - Settings
-    - [ ] search bar
+    - [ ] profile pic appears instead of email icon
-  - Notes
-    - [ ] change height of view releative to keyboard
+    - [ ] change animation to sliding and then wee bounce

-    - [ ] Done button
-    - [ ] background image with lines
-  - Client Modal
+- Grab Bag
-    - [ ] should not be full screen
-    - [ ] Rounded corners
+  - while in msging receive a msg, when you exit that msg will still be visible
+  - on first sign in, the focus color box on nav bar comes sliding in from off screen
+  - focus color box on nav bar should be circle or have rounded edges or something: better design
+  - hit boxes are too small